 The Death of Dean Hart

-This wasn’t the first of Stu’s sons to sadly pass at a young age.
-Dean, a former wrestler, referee, as well as music promoter (and widely regarded as the most handsome of the Hart brothers), died at the age of 36 in 1990 in the Hart family mansion after suffering a heart attack induced by kidney failure.
+Owen sadly wasn’t the first of Stu’s sons to pass away at a young age.
+Dean, a former wrestler, referee, and music promoter (and widely regarded as the most handsome of the Hart brothers), died at the age of 36 in 1990 in the Hart family mansion after suffering a heart attack induced by kidney failure.

 The Death of Smith Hart

 The eldest of the Hart siblings, Smith Hart, had been diagnosed with prostate and bone cancers in January of 2016.
-After unsuccessful attempts at chemotherapy, he was diagnosed in February of 2017 with having terminal prostate cancer and given one year left to live.
+After unsuccessful chemotherapy attempts, he was diagnosed in February of 2017 with having terminal prostate cancer and given one year left to live.
 On June 5th of that year, he wrote on his Facebook page that he would be entering hospice care related to his cancer.
 He would die two days later on July 7th, 2017, aged 68.

 The Death of Davey Boy Smith

-Brother-in-law to Bret and Owen and frequent tag team partner, “The British Bulldog” Davey Boy Smith, battled addiction for much of his later career, and he would suffer a fatal myocardial infarction in May of 2002 while on vacation with his girlfriend at the time.
+Brother-in-law to Bret and Owen and frequent tag team partner, "The British Bulldog" Davey Boy Smith, battled addiction for much of his later career.
+He would suffer a fatal myocardial infarction in May of 2002 while on vacation with his girlfriend at the time.
 He was 39.